- 1 What is an Argumentative Essay?

 - Recommending a course of action for the reader to take

-One major way an argumentative essay differs from other kinds is its specific nature.
+One major way this essay differs from other kinds is its specific nature.
 At the end of reading such an essay, the audience should clearly understand an issue or controversy and have enough information to make an informed decision regarding the issue.
 But what makes an audience make an informed decision?
 Several things!

 - Authoritative sources (experts in their field)